-10. There are 300,000–460,000 yogis in the United Kingdom.
+11. There are 300,000–460,000 yogis in the United Kingdom.

+There are more than 10,000 active yoga instructors in the UK.
 Individuals who want to become qualified yoga instructors can turn to the British Wheel of Yoga, where a diploma and a level four certificate is offered to the best of the best.
-According to the yoga participation statistics in the UK, altogether these yoga instructors teach between 20,000 and 30,000 yoga classes each week.
+According to yoga participation statistics in the UK, all these yoga instructors teach between 20,000 and 30,000 classes each week.

 Yoga Statistics Worldwide

-14. There are more than 300 million yogis all across the globe.
+15. There are more than 300 million yogis all across the globe.

-16. More than half of the yogis in the world are Indian.
+17. More than half of the yogis in the world are Indian.

 Even though yoga is practiced worldwide, not many are aware of the fact that its birthplace is beautiful India.
 Based on data from a 2017 study examining global yoga statistics and yoga in India, over half of the yogis in the world are originally Indian.
-In fact, many Indians consider yoga one of their most valuable cultural resources.
+In fact, many Indians consider yoga one of their most valuable cultural exports.

-19. In 2016, there were 754 yoga facilities in Beijing.
+21. In 2016, there were 754 yoga facilities in Beijing.

 The Chinese seem to be die-hard fans of the ancient Indian practice.
 Based on a graph representing the number of China’s yoga facilities and their locations, the most yoga centers are located in Beijing, followed by Shanghai and Guangzhou.

-21. Around 30% of the Dutch prefer mindfulness or meditation yoga.
+22. Around 30% of the Dutch prefer mindfulness or meditation yoga.

 Yoga and Health Statistics